Great ape personhood

-Great ape personhood is a movement to extend personhood and some legal protections to the non-human members of the great ape family: chimpanzees, gorillas, and orangutans.
+Great ape personhood is a movement to extend personhood and some legal protections to the non-human members of the great ape family: bonobos, chimpanzees, gorillas, and orangutans.

 Advocates include primatologists Jane Goodall and Dawn Prince-Hughes, evolutionary biologist Richard Dawkins, philosophers Paola Cavalieri and Peter Singer, and legal scholar Steven Wise.

 Status

 On February 28, 2007, the parliament of the Balearic Islands, an autonomous community of Spain, passed the world's first legislation that would effectively grant legal personhood rights to all great apes.
-The act sent ripples across Spain, producing public support for the rights of great apes.
-On June 25, 2008 a parliamentary committee set forth resolutions urging Spain to grant the primates the right to life and liberty.
+On June 25 2008, a parliamentary committee set forth resolutions urging Spain to grant the primates the right to life and liberty.
 If approved "it will ban harmful experiments on apes and make keeping them for circuses, television commercials, or filming illegal under Spain's penal code."

-These precedents followed years of European legal efforts.
 In 1992, Switzerland amended its constitution to recognize animals as beings and not things.
-However, in 1999 the Swiss constitution was completely rewritten.
+However, in 1999 the Swiss constitution was completely rewritten, and this distinction was removed.
 A decade later, Germany guaranteed rights to animals in a 2002 constitutional amendment, the first European Union member to do so.

 New Zealand created specific legal protections for five great ape species in 1999.
-The use of gorillas, chimpanzees and orangutans in research, testing or teaching is limited to activities intended to benefit these animals or its species.
+The use of gorillas, chimpanzees and orangutans in research, testing, or teaching is limited to activities intended to benefit the animals or its species.
 A New Zealand animal protection group later argued the restrictions conferred weak legal rights.

-Several European countries (including Austria, the Netherlands and Sweden) have completely banned the use of great apes in animal testing.
+Several European countries including Austria, the Netherlands, and Sweden have completely banned the use of great apes in animal testing.
 Austria was the first country to ban experimentation on lesser apes.
 Under EU Directive 2010/63/EU, the entire European Union banned great ape experimentation in 2013.

 Argentina granted a captive orangutan basic rights in late 2014.

-On April 20, 2015, Justice Barbara Jaffe of New York State Supreme Court ordered a writ of habeas corpus to two captive chimpanzees but the next day the ruling was amended to strike the words "writ of habeas corpus".
+On April 20, 2015, Justice Barbara Jaffe of New York State Supreme Court ordered a writ of habeas corpus to two captive chimpanzees.
+The next day the ruling was amended to strike the words "writ of habeas corpus".